radiantearth/stac-spec/best-practices.md

 5. Items should be stored in subdirectories of their parent catalog.
 This means that each item and its assets are contained in a unique subdirectory.
 6. Limit the number of items in a catalog or sub-catalog, grouping / partitioning as relevant to the dataset.
+7. In a nested hierarchy of catalogs and collections make the different levels 'homogeneous' - all catalogs or all collections.
+This means if you have a catalog (level 1) that links to 5 collections (level 2) that each link to more catalogs (level 3) that link to items and catalogs then you should only add more collections at level 2, and only catalogs at level 1, 3 and beyond.

 ### Dynamic Catalog Layout